Although they are advertised as being better for your body than sugar, artificial sweeteners may be not be as harmless as they seem.

 They may be highly addictive

 Giving up diet sodas and artificial sweeteners may not be as easy as you think.
 Some studies in animals have suggested that these additives may be highly addictive.
-A majority of rats that were exposed to cocaine and were given the option to pick between cocaine and oral saccharin, and a majority picked saccharin in this study.
+According to one study, rats that were exposed to cocaine and were then given the option to pick between cocaine and oral saccharin, actually selected saccharin in greater numbers.

 What about stevia?

-In the past few years, a natural low-calorie sweetener known as stevia has been growing in popularity.
+In the past few years, a natural, low in calories sweetener known as stevia has been growing in popularity.
 Extracted from the leaves of the plant species known as Stevia rebaudiana, it’s 300 times sweeter than sugar.
 However, no long-term studies have been done to evaluate its full effects on human health, and the FDA has not approved the use of whole-leaf Stevia or crude Stevia extracts as food additives.
-(Sweeteners such as Truvia use a compound called rebaudioside, a stevia extract that undergoes a lengthy chemical process.)
+Some artificial sweeteners use a compound called rebaudioside, a stevia extract that undergoes a lengthy chemical process.

-The healthiest choice is to give up diet sodas and artificial sweeteners altogether.
+Eliminating diet sodas and artificial sweeteners from your diet is an option too.
 If you have any questions about eating healthy or how to make your diet work for you, schedule a visit with your primary care physician.